circuitdao/docs/docs/technical-manual/overview.md

 ### Fixed state

 **Fixed state** refers to mod args that are known prior to protocol deployment and are hardcoded into the mod itself.
-The hardcoding in done by currying **fixed args** into a **raw mod** before it is considered final.
+The hardcoding is done by currying **fixed args** into a **raw mod** before it is considered final.

 For example, the raw treasury mod, [*treasury.clsp*](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/treasury.clsp), has the following args: